MarianneH/wolt-summer-intern/README.md

 ## Run automated tests

 - run `npm run test`
-- (Remark) currently there are warnings popping up for the tests of CustomInput.spec.tsx. `Warning: Unexpected ref object provided for input.
+- (Note) currently there are warnings popping up for the tests of CustomInput.spec.tsx. `Warning: Unexpected ref object provided for input.
 Use either a ref-setter function or React.createRef().` - The problem seems to be that the ref is created in the parent component and not directly in this component.
-This doesn't have any effects on the user as well as on the functionality of the app.
+With more time I would try to solve the problem - but since this doesn't have any effects on the user as well as on the functionality of the app I decided to leave it as is to meet the deadline.

 ## Technologies used